A Guide for Looking After Old Pets

 Biochemistry Profile

-It checks for diseases like diabetes or electrolyte imbalances and evaluates the function of the organs (kidneys, liver).
+It checks for diseases such as diabetes and electrolyte imbalances, and evaluates organ function (kidneys, liver).

 Urinalysis